 - One or more of the above parties should have known about the condition and repaired it because a reasonable individual would have found out about it and fixed it before someone could be hurt

-Slip-and-fall injuries that occur on a government-owned property are more complex and require the expert handling of an experienced slip falls attorney Glendale.
+Slip-and-fall injuries that occur on a government-owned property are more complex and require the expert handling of an experienced Glendale slip and fall attorney.
 Statutory laws, what qualifies as a branch of government or organization, and rules for filing a claim may all impact your ability to sue.

 How to Prepare Your Slip-and-Fall Case

-Victims of a slip and fall can do a number of things to help their slip falls attorney Glendale piece together the strongest and most compelling case:
+Victims of a slip and fall can do a number of things to help their Glendale slip and fall lawyer piece together the strongest and most compelling case:

 - Make a note of where the accident occurred (for example, at a residence, at a business, where on the property)